 A consideration that we frequently encounter (but more in estimating potential risks of, for instance, LM Plasmodium, is potential extension of the habitat of a vector due to climate change.
 Is that relevant here too, e.g. in point to consider (c) in line 101, or in line 156 (ecosystem effects)?

-A specific and complete list should be provided of potential adverse effects of a particular LM mosquito, taking into account the molecular mechanisms of gene insertion, the LM trait, the mosquito species and the intended environment for release, should consider, for instance, but be not limited to: (a) the kinds of possible adverse effects where there is solid scientific evidence; (b) the protection goals of the country where the LM mosquitoes will be introduced; (c) the species and ecological processes that could be affected by the introduction of the LM mosquitoes; (d) a conceptual link between the identified environmental protection goals and the introduction of the LM mosquito into the environment; and (e) an evaluation of the likelihood and consequences of the identified possible adverse effects .
+A specific and reasonably comprehensive list should be provided for potential adverse effects of a particular LM mosquito strain, taking into account the species of the mosquito, the LM trait, molecular mechanisms of genetic modification, the intended receiving environment, as well as objective and scale of the intended release.
+For instance, this list could contain: (a) the kinds of possible adverse effects where there is solid scientific evidence; (b) the protection goals of the country where the LMMs will be introduced; (c) the species and ecological processes that could be affected by the introduction of the LMMs; (d) a conceptual link between the identified environmental protection goals and the introduction of LMMs into the environment; (e) an evaluation of the likelihood and consequences of the identified possible adverse effects, risk management measures that can be put in place to address these effects, and balancing the risks with potential benefits of releasing the LMMs.

 Effects on biological diversity (species, habitats and ecosystem services)